Dmitri Alenichev: Club career

+On 21 May 2003, he became the first Russian to play and to score in an UEFA club competition during the 2003 UEFA Cup final.

+On 26 May 2004, he became the first Russian to play (Note: out of two, along with Matvey Safonov), to score and to win (Note: out of two, along with Matvey Safonov) the UEFA Champions League final during the 2004 final.
+He remains the only Russian goalscorer in the UEFA Champions League final.

+A starting player in the 2003 UEFA Cup Final and mid-match substitute in the 2004 UEFA Champions League Final, Alenichev scored in both contests, the only Russian player to do so as of 2023.
+In the former, against Celtic, he scored the second goal, following a pass from Deco; and in the latter, against Monaco, he closed the scoreline with a powerful volley shot following a deflected through cross from Derlei.
+This made him one of only three players to score goals in two consecutive cup finals of different European competitions, the others being Ronald Koeman and Ronaldo.

 During UEFA Euro 2004, in which Alenichev played in all three of Russia's matchups, he announced his desire to return to Spartak Moscow.
 In appreciation for the services done for the club, the FC Porto board made no objections to the transfer.

 On 8 April 2006, Sport-Express published Alenichev's interview containing severe criticism of Aleksandrs Starkovs, Spartak's head coach at the time.
 Following that, Alenichev was fined, dismissed from the first team, transfer listed 14 April and on 10 September his contract was finally terminated by mutual agreement.
 This marked the end of his playing career.

 Managerial career

 In 2011, he joined FC Arsenal Tula as a manager and led the club through three promotions in 3 seasons from fourth-level Russian Amateur Football League to the top-level Russian Premier League.
 Arsenal was relegated after just one season in the top tier and Alenichev left.

 In June 2015, he became manager of his former club Spartak Moscow.
 He resigned as Spartak manager on 5 August 2016 following Spartak's elimination in the 2016–17 UEFA Europa League third qualifying round by AEK Larnaca.
 At the end of that season, Spartak won the Russian Premier League for the first time in 16 years under the management of his assistant Massimo Carrera.

 On 5 June 2017, Alenichev signed a two-year contract with Russian second division club Yenisey Krasnoyarsk.
 In his first season, he led Yenisey to promotion to the Russian Premier League for the first time in club's history.
 He was replaced as Yenisey coach after the club was relegated from the Premier League at the end of the 2018–19 season.